Thubs/Configs/README.md

 /.config/neofetch

-flashy version of the minimal config
+flashy version of the minimal neofetch config

 just follow the instuctions for the minimal config